Excalidraw MCP server

 Elements Not Syncing

-• Check ENABLE_CANVAS_SYNC=true in environment
+• Check ENABLE_CANVAS_SYNC=true in MCP server environment configuration

 WebSocket Connection Issues